Petition To Cancel Brexit Breaks U.K. Government Website, Tops 1 Million Signatures

 My petition is approaching 200k and is going up at rocket speed - like 5k every 10 mins.
 Thought you might be interested.

-With the website suffering difficulties, and backers of the petition not wanting their curiosity to prevent anyone else from signing, the movement produced an unlikely star: a bot on Twitter named UltraButt, which initially existed as a joke account but was repurposed to track the numbers in the most serious issue facing Britain today.
+With the website suffering difficulties and with backers of the petition not wanting their curiosity to prevent anyone else from signing, the movement produced an unlikely star: a bot on Twitter named UltraButt that initially existed as a joke account but was repurposed to track the petition numbers regarding the most serious issue facing the U.K. today.

 "I'm out of my depth," the account's owner wrote.
 "This morning I was a bot with 15 followers that reposted poo and wee jokes out of an IRC [Internet Relay Chat] channel."